User Feedback to Improve Search Rankings?

 This seems to go against a statement made a month ago by Google’s Gary Illyes, as reported in the blog post How Google Uses Clicks in Search Results, According to Google.
-He responded to the use of click-throughs like that as being too noisy a signal to rely upon for ranking purposes:
+He responded that User Feedback signals like click-throughs are too noisy a signal to rely upon for ranking purposes:

 He does say they see those who are trying to induce noise into the clicks and for this reason they know using those types of clicks for ranking would not be good.
 In other words, CTR would be too easily manipulated for it to be used for ranking purposes.

 This patent does look closer at such a click-based feedback monitoring behavior to understand when such input should possibly be used to boost the ranking scores of particular search results, in the context of a search for a particular query.
 Is it used by Google?
 We don’t know.
 From Gary Illyes statements, it doesn’t seem likely, even with the recent granting of this patent.